Cyphle/sharing-craftsman-user/README.md

 - This app needs a page to register manually clients

-- Need to generate JWT token to send mailing for access ?? or just generate a random token associated with each guest
+- Add permitAll route /getUserDetails to allow other applications to get user infos